Kingdom of al-Abwab

 The kingdom of al-Abwab was a medieval Nubian monarchy in present-day central Sudan.
-Initially the most northerly province of Alodia, it appeared as an independent kingdom from 1276.
+Initially the most northerly province of Alodia, it appeared as an independent kingdom from 1268/9.
 Henceforth it was repeatedly recorded by Arabic sources in relation to the wars between its northern neighbour Makuria and the Egyptian Mamluk sultanate, where it generally sided with the latter.
 In 1367 it is mentioned for the last time, but based on pottery finds it has been suggested that the kingdom continued to exist until the 15th, perhaps even the 16th, century.
 During the reign of Funj king Amara Dunqas (r.
-1504–1533/4) the region is known to have become part of the Funj sultanate.
+1504–1533/4) the region is known to have become part of the Funj Sultanate.

 Location

-Al-Abwab still has not been precisely located.
+Al-Abwab has not been precisely located.
 Al-Aswani wrote in the 10th century that the Atbara was located within al-Abwab, but also implied that its northern border was further north, at the great Nile bend.
 In 1317 al-Abwab was located around the confluence of the Atbara and the Nile, while in 1289 it was recorded that it could be reached after travelling three days from Mograt Island, suggesting that its northern border was in the proximity of Abu Hamad.
 In the early 20th century it was noted that Sudanese used the term al-Abwab to describe a region in the proximity of Meroe.
 Archaeologist David Edwards states that the material culture of the Nile Valley between Abu Hamad, where the Nile bends westwards, and the Atbara was affiliated with Makuria rather than Alodia.